Liberatii/documentation/docs/reference/supported_oracle_syntax/functions.rst

 **Functions with OUT parameters**
 +++++++++++++++++++++++++++++++++

-Postgres supports functions with OUT parameters but they should invoke in a different manner than regular functions.
+Postgres supports functions with OUT parameters, but they should be invoked in a different manner than regular functions.
 Output parameters in Postgres automatically make function returns kind of record with fields equal to OUT parameters.
 So we'll add an additional OUT parameter for the function result.

 Declaration example: